apeterson91/website/content/post/causal_inference_two/index.md

 If we're to lump these all together, do we assume they all have the same effect?
 This question speaks to the assumption of homogeneity and can be understood in relation to the consistency condition described in the preface blog post.
 If we're trying to estimate the causal effect of excess junk food consumption on
 BMI, it is not *likely* that all FFRs result in the same level of excess junk food consumption, however this may be an assumption we have to make.
-Furthermore, if we are to  model the affect of multiple FFRs we will have to make some assumption as to whether the relationship is additive - linear in the number of FFRs or nonlinear.
-Models that I've worked on, that have been implemented in software like [`rstap`](https://biostatistics4socialimpact.github.io/rstap) and [`bbnet`](https://apeterson91.github.io/bbnet/) make this assumption for computational and interpretable convenience, but it is likely not true[^3].
+Furthermore, if we are to  model the affect of multiple FFRs we will have to make some assumption as to whether the relationship is additive - linear in the number of FFRs - or nonlinear.
+Models that I've developed, that have been implemented in software like [`rstap`](https://biostatistics4socialimpact.github.io/rstap) and [`bbnet`](https://apeterson91.github.io/bbnet/), make this assumption for computational and interpretable convenience, but it is likely not true[^3].
 As with most things in science, these assumptions are starting points upon which to build more sophisticate models that offer more flexibility.